RemoAI-LLC/REMO-SERVER/README.md

 - **LangGraph**: Enables building stateful, multi-agent applications with a graph-based architecture
 - **LangSmith**: Offers tracing, monitoring, and debugging capabilities for the LLM application
 - **LangGraph Supervisor**: Powers multi-agent orchestration and coordination
+- **Conversation Memory**: Maintains context across multi-turn conversations

 Remo is a human-like personal assistant designed to be accessible to everyone.
-It combines the power of LangChain, LangGraph, and LangSmith with specialized AI agents to create an intelligent, responsive, and capable AI assistant that can help with various tasks.
+It combines the power of LangChain, LangGraph, and LangSmith with specialized AI agents and conversation memory to create an intelligent, responsive, and capable AI assistant that can help with various tasks.

-## 🚀 New: Multi-Agent Orchestration
+## 🚀 New: Multi-Agent Orchestration with Conversation Memory

-Remo now features a sophisticated multi-agent system that coordinates specialized AI agents for different tasks:
+Remo now features a sophisticated multi-agent system that coordinates specialized AI agents for different tasks, enhanced with conversation memory for seamless multi-turn interactions:

 ### **Available Specialists:**